Four Sikhs among eight killed in mass shooting at FedEx facility in US | Law-Order

 “The president should take it seriously -- gun controls, automatic semi-automatic guns -- they are very lethal,” he said.

 “We are deeply saddened by this latest killing in Indianapolis.
 It is very troubling to hear random mass shootings taking place in America almost every week.
-This kind of senseless killing and gun violence needs to stop,” Rajwant Singh, chairman of the Sikh Council on Religion and Education, told PTI.
+This kind of senseless killing and gun violence needs to stop,” Rajwant Singh, chairman of the Sikh Council on Religion and Education said.

 “I am heartbroken to confirm that my naniji (maternal grandmother), Amarjeet Kaur Johal, is among those killed in the senseless shooting at the FedEx facility in Indianapolis,” said Komal Chohan.